 Aliya A. Vasquez

 Well done, all!

 Join us Monday 12 Nov to hear faculty speak about their current works in progress.

 “The Colored American Project: African American Print, Materiality and Digital Archives”

 Join CREST as Dr. Eurie Dahn and Dr. Brian Sweeney, both from the Department of English and CREST Residential Fellows, 2014-2015; present their joint digital humanities project about how they are creating a curated digital archive of the Colored American periodical.

 Location: Carondelet Symposium, Lally School of Education, 1009 Madison Ave.

 She is currently teaching an undergraduate English course and describes the transition from student to professor as “a strange and awesome experience…to have had professors who are now colleagues, to be imparting information rather than absorbing it.”
 Genevieve is also a professional tutor at Fulton-Montgomery Community College, where she works on an individual basis with students to assist with the writing process.

 “I have developed and improved so much as a reader, writer, thinker and speaker as a result of my MA program.
-One of the greatest benefits in terms of my current teaching/tutoring career was being encouraged to examine my own processes of reading, analysis, and writing, which gave me a lot of tools to pass on to students.”
+One of the greatest benefits in terms of my current teaching/tutoring career was being encouraged to examine my own processes of reading, analysis, and writing, which gave me a lot of tools to pass on to students,” she said.